How do biosignatures degrade in the Solar System?

 As part of the “Laboratory for Agnostics Biosignatures” project, I am exploring how mass spectral fragmentation is related to the complexity of a molecule using a MALDI ion trap mass spectrometer with a tandem mass spectrometry (MS-MS) at NASA Goddard Space Flight Center, MD.

-For my Master's thesis, I conducted research on hydrocarbon biomarker (hopanes, steranes, carotenoids) preservation in the South Oman Salt Basin, in the Summons Lab (see publications).
+For my Master's thesis, I conducted research on the preservation of hydrocarbon biomarkers (hopanes, steranes, carotenoids) in the South Oman Salt Basin, in the Summons Lab (see publications).

 I had the chance to be part of the International Geobiology Course in 2019, with Dr. Alex Sessions, Dr. Victoria Orphan, and Dr. Woody Fisher.
 After training in field techniques, we were exposed to a variety of scientific approaches at Caltech (microscopy, IRMS, XRD, SIMS and NanoSIMS, SEM and TEM).
 Our group project was focused on biosignature preservation in ancient methane seeps.